 Puerto Del Rosario, on the east coast of Fuerteventura, has white sand stretching for about ½ mile.
 During the summer there is a flag system to show when it is safe to swim and there are lifeguards on the beach during busy periods.
 This beach is often used by the locals and is also popular with surfers.

 In the main town of Corralejo you have Waikiki Beach, which is a secluded bay and ideal for families with young children.
-There is also a restaurant located on this beach.
+There are restaurants and a few beach bars on the shoreline plus plenty of watersports opportunities.